 Take time to notice how each of these activities impacts the overall stress in your daily routine.
 Any notable improvements will motivate you to continue to minimize your possessions.
 Be sure to record the impact and your intention to continue the habit in your workbook.

-I recommend starting with small goals and adjusting your plan to favor areas that show the most improvement in your stress levels.
+I recommend starting with small goals and adjusting to favor areas that give you the most stress relief.

 A blank chart is provided for you in the free printable workbook.

 2. Identify and let go of unnecessary stressors.